Sugar

 Century of Sugar: Sugar in Canadian Home Economics Cookbooks.

-This research continues investigations of sugar and Canadian home economics.
+This research continues investigations of sugar in Canadian home economics.
 Viewing English and French language cookbooks as documents of colonization, it determines the role of sugar in English and French Canadian pedagogy.
-It also takes the study of sugar and home economics forward into the 1980s and 1990s.
+It also takes the study of sugar forward into the 1980s and 1990s.

-This article emerged from preliminary inquiries into Rogers’ sugar marketing.
-It looks at Rogers Sugar’s advertising and suggests that global producers of sugar have been omitted from this publicity, even while Canadian producers have been highlighted.
-In this way Rogers Sugar has mystified the relations of sugar production and, in effect, erased the presence of people situated internationally within the sugar industry.
+This article emerged from inquiries into Rogers Sugar’s marketing.
+It suggests that global producers of sugar have been omitted from Rogers’ advertising and Canadian producers have been highlighted.
+This history has mystified the relations of production and, in effect, has also erased contributions by global producers.